hanabi/hanabi.github.io/README.md

 ### The Hidden Finesse

 * Sometimes, you want to *Finesse* someone with a clued card already in their hand.
 However, if you try to *Finesse* them, they will assume it is a *Prompt* and will misplay their already clued card, so it doesn't work out.
 * However, what if the clued card actually is playable?
-That means you can still do the *Finesse* - they will play the prompted card, see that it wasn't the card you had intended, and then blind-play their 2nd newest card on the next turn.
-This is called a *Hidden Finesse* because the *Finesse* was temporarily hidden by the presence of another playable clued card.
+That means you can still do the *Finesse* - they will play the *Prompted* card, see that it wasn't the card you had intended, and then blind-play their 2nd newest card on the next turn.
+This is called a *Hidden Finesse* because the *Finesse* was temporarily hidden by the presence of clued card.
 * For example, in a 3-player game:
     * Red 1 and rainbow 2 are played on the stacks.
     * Alice clues red to Cathy, which touches her red 3.